 Assemble a team of experts to help you with your plans for a custom home.
 Working with a capable team makes your project less stressful and more successful.
 Your team of experts can also help you avoid costly mistakes.

-Design-build contractors provide all design services in-house, offering a streamlined building experience that starts and ends all with one company.
+Design-build contractors provide the services of a builder, architect, and designer all in one, offering a streamlined building experience that starts and ends all with one company.
 When hiring a design-build contractor to build a custom house, start by vetting multiple professionals.
 Shopping around helps you find the right contractor for your budget and your personal style.

 - Contact three builders before choosing the right one for you.
 Look for award-winning businesses that have aligned themselves with professional associations in the area.